 Introduction to Mount Sterling, Kentucky

 Mount Sterling, Kentucky, in Montgomery county, is 29 miles E of Lexington, Kentucky.
-The city has a population of 5,876.

 Mount Sterling History